Evidence for a highly opaque large-scale galaxy void at the end of reionization: Introduction

 These different scenarios can in principle be tested by observations.
 Correlating the number density of tracers of the underlying density field (i.e., galaxies) with the H\,{\sc i} optical depth is a powerful way to distinguish the models \citep{2018ApJ...860..155D}.
-Recently, \citet{2018ApJ...863...92B} reported that the long Ly$\alpha$ absorption trough toward J0148$+$0600 is associated with a significant deficit of Ly$\alpha$-emitters (LAEs) at $z=5.68\textrm{--}5.78$ ($\Delta z\approx0.1$).
+Recently, \citet{2018ApJ...863...92B} reported that the long Ly$\alpha$ absorption trough toward J0148$+$0600 is associated with a significant deficit of Ly$\alpha$ emitters (LAEs) at $z=5.68\textrm{--}5.78$ ($\Delta z\approx0.1$).
 Taken at face value, the result is consistent with the fluctuating-$\lambda_\mathrm{mfp}$ model and the late-reionization model.
 However, as noted by the authors, it is not entirely sure whether LAEs trace the underlying density field.
-In addition to a possible bias of LAEs relative to the overall galaxy population, a further concern is that the Ly$\alpha$ emission may itself be destroyed by neutral hydrogen in the high-$\taueff$ IGM around the galaxies and thus the detection of LAEs would be suppressed in these regions \citep{2017ApJ...839...44S,2019arXiv190512640K}.
+In addition to a possible bias of LAEs relative to the overall galaxy population, a further concern is that the Ly$\alpha$ emission may itself be destroyed by neutral hydrogen in the high-$\taueff$ IGM around the galaxies and thus the detection of LAEs would be suppressed in these regions \citep{2017ApJ...839...44S,2020MNRAS.491.1736K}.
 This could result in an apparent but misleading inverse correlation between $\taueff$ and the observed LAE surface density.
-Moreover, the redshift coverage of LAEs identified by a narrowband filter ({\it NB}\,816; $\Delta z\approx0.1$) is not sufficient to explore the origin of the surprising spatial coherence over $\sim160~\mathrm{cMpc}$ ($\Delta z\approx0.4$) of the trough.
+Moreover, the redshift coverage of LAEs identified by a narrowband filter ({\it NB}\,816; $\Delta z\approx0.1$) is not sufficient to explore the origin of the surprising spatial coherence over $\sim1 60~\mathrm{cMpc}$ ($\Delta z\approx0.4$) of the trough.

 In the first place, observations in more quasar fields, including those presenting low $\taueff$ ($\sim2$), are essential to establish the correlation between the optical depth and density in its entirety.
-In particular, the variation in the galaxy density in low-$\taueff$ regions is to be a key to distinguish the fluctuation-$\lambda_\mathrm{mpf}$ and late-reionization models.
+In particular, the variation in the galaxy density in low-$\taueff$ regions is key to distinguishing between the fluctuating-$\lambda_\mathrm{mpf}$ and late-reionization models.
 In parallel, searches for rare, bright sources, especially near low-$\taueff$ regions, are required to test their possible contribution to the UVB fluctuations.